Akuli/python-tutorial/files.md

 >>>
 ```

+File objects are not the same thing as paths and filenames, so if we try
+to use `'hello.txt'` like we used `f` it doesn't work.

-So the first argument we passed to `open` was the path we wanted to write.
+The first argument we passed to `open` was the path we wanted to write.
 Our path was more like a filename than a path, so the file ended up in
 the current working directory.

-The second argument was `w`... but where the heck does that come from?
+The second argument was `w`.
+It's short for write, and that just means
-`w` is short for write, and that just means that we'll create a new file.
+that we'll create a new file.
 There's some other modes we can use also:

 | Mode  | Short for | Meaning                                                               |
 |-------|-----------|-----------------------------------------------------------------------|
 | `r`   | read      | Read from an existing file.                                           |
 | `w`   | write     | Write to a file. **If the file exists, its old content is removed.**  |
 | `a`   | append    | Write to the end of a file, and keep the old content.                 |

-The `w` and `a` modes create a new file if it exists already, but trying
-to read from a non-existent file is an error.

 But what is that `with ourfile as f` crap?
 That's just a fancy way to make
 sure that the file gets closed, no matter what happens.
 As we can see,